-My mom knew how to make Christmas so special.
+Mom knew how to make Christmas so special.
 I still have most of our old family ornaments and so many holiday things she passed along to me -- not the least of which was an unabashed joy in celebrating this bright, happy holiday.
 Even on her last Christmas, she was filled with smiles!

 Dad, meanwhile, always knew how to have fun.
 Those Christmases after she died weren't always easy ones, but they were fun.

-We spent many family Christmases with my Cleveland cousins.
+We spent many family Christmases with the Cleveland cousins.
 We would wrap anything so the tree was filled with what appeared to be an abundance of gifts by the time they arrived in Lansing.
 (Of course, if it was a pair of socks, it was in two boxes.
 We had energy then.)

 We had an annual gift decorating contest, too, which I've written about here.
 It was always fun to see who would have the most creative wrapping!
 Some of the gifts were pretty creative, too.
 When cousin David was still in his dating mode, his sister gave him a kit to be prepared for anyone!
 (Fortunately, Bonnie won out!)

 There were times we tried too hard.
 Not long ago I found an audio cassette of one of the first Christmases without the moms.
 It's more than a little off the wall, as we went for the merry.
 But inside I think all of us were more than a little broken.